Overall Ammunition Length Part 1

 start.
 However, if you park your car against the curb, it will require more

-power, or pressing of the gas pedal, make it over the curb.
+of the gas pedal, make it over the curb.

 Increasing the OAL will put the bullet closer to the rifling